-In India, most of the population lives in the rural areas were our banking system does not reach.
+In India, most of the population lives in rural areas where our banking system does not reach.
 This makes growing businesses and satisfying their financial needs difficult for the people in these areas.
 This increases the demand for Non-Banking Financial Companies or NBFCs.

 For registration of NBFC in India, the basic requirements that need to be fulfilled are:

 The company needs to be registered under the Companies Act, 2013.

 For NBFC incorporation, it is essential to first register a private company or a public company that complies with the provisions of the Companies Act, 2013.
 The procedure for NBFC Registration is:

 The documents required for registering the Company under the Companies Act, 2013 are:

 The following documents will have to be submitted to RBI for NBFC registration:

 Getting an NBFC License has the following advantages: